The SALT Approach Team

 Monsignor John Armitage

-Monsignor John Armitage is a highly respected British Catholic priest known for his long and dedicated service within the Church in England.
-He was ordained to the priesthood on 16 June 1979 and has since served in a variety of pastoral and leadership roles within the Diocese of Brentwood.
+Monsignor John Armitage is a well known British Catholic priest known for his long and dedicated service within the Church.
+He was ordained to the priesthood in 1979 and has since served in a variety of pastoral and leadership roles.

 Professor Leonardo Franchi